Table of Contents

 Medicaid Program Explanation

 Medicaid is a health insurance program for low-income residents of the United States.
 It is a program that is set forth by the federal government and then state run as determined by each state within the federal set parameters.
 Via the state Medicaid plan, nursing home care is covered, as well as in-home personal assistance.

 The Personal Assistance Services (PAS) Program is intended for disabled individuals and those who have a chronic medical condition that calls for a level of care consistent with an assisted living facility.
 Provided services are meant to avoid residential placement and may include medication management, homemaker services, adult day care, and assistance with mobility, toiletry, eating, and hygiene.
 PAS is part of the state Medicaid program and is an entitlement, which means anyone who is eligible for services via this program is able to receive them.
 Eligible applicants may self-direct caregiving services.
 This means they are free to choose their caregiver, including some family members.

 The Aged and Disabled Medicaid Wavier is a Home and Community Based Services (HCBS) Waiver that is not an entitlement, meaning there is a limit to how many people may receive services via this Waiver.
 This program is intended to assist the elderly and disabled in aging in place, either at home or in an assisted living facility.
 Supports include assistive technology, independence skills training, adult day care, chore and homemaker services, home modifications, and respite care.
-Eligible applicants may self-direct caregiving services.
-This means they are free to choose their caregiver, including some family members.
-This program also allows for self-direction of care services.

 Medicaid Eligibility in Nebraska